 - Responsible Office: Human Resources

-The percentage each department may increase their salary
+i.
+The percentage each department may increase their salary budget by.

 ii.
 Merit choices based on performance ratings.

 iii.
 The merit increase that may be given to newly hired employees and the cut-off hire date for identifying those considered "new hires."